TechCohort14/TA300-Testing-Automation/SampleTeamContract.md

 ### Additional examples:
-Well below, we've included a [list](https://blog.saberr.com/team-norms-behaviors) of (non-exhaustive) suggestions:
+Below is a [list](https://blog.saberr.com/team-norms-behaviors) of (non-exhaustive) suggestions:

 - Treat one another with dignity and respect
+- Do your work by the agreed upon deadline
+- Ask for help - don't dwell too long on something trying to do yourself
 - Actively listen
 - Be open minded with all suggestions
 - Don’t play games—avoid office politics